sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/tectonic-plates/README.md

 Transform faults are where plates slide past each other horizontally.

 Continental rift is when the plate is undergoing stretching and thinning, leading to the formation of a rift valley.
-When this progress, it can become an oceanic spreading ridge, which is a divergent boundary.
+When this progresses, it can become an oceanic spreading ridge, which is a divergent boundary.

 A convergent boundary typically results in subduction or orogeny.